-Seeking is the result of awakening to experience God's spirit.
-All seekers share this stage and seek according to individual need.
+Seeking is the result of having been awakened to experience God's Spirit.
+It is both a stage shared by all seekers and a stage in which each of us seeks according to our individual need.
 Although the inner journey may seem easy at first, seekers soon discover that along with the freedom to make our own decisions, we also have the freedom to make our own mistakes.

-Knowing what each stage of spiritual growth involves is helpful, but that knowledge does not ensure a smooth journey.
-We can expect detours, bumps, and occasional roadblocks.
+Knowing what is involved in each stage of spiritual growth is helpful, but it does not insure that the journey will always be smooth.
+Detours, bumps, and occasional roadblocks are to be expected.
 What do we do when these occur?
 How do we keep on the path we have chosen for ourselves?
 The answer lies in self-discipline.
 Some people find the need for discipline unsettling and even threatening.
 Those who are fearful of assuming personal responsibility for their spiritual growth tend to search for a dogmatic leader or the kind of church that will do their thinking for them.
 In this area, I advise caution.

 Persons at the seeking stage are very vulnerable.
-Often this vulnerability manifests itself in a wonderful openness toward others.
-New pilgrims, especially, may project their honesty onto those they meet and may naively put their trust in gurus, teachers, or groups that are subtly seductive.
-Cults are particularly adept at recognizing seekers and drawing them into physical and mental submission.
-Though the young are especially vulnerable, more experienced pilgrims are victims as well.
+Often this vulnerability is manifested in a wonderful openness toward others.
+New pilgrims have a tendency to project their honesty onto those they meet and may naively put their trust in teachers or groups that are subtly seductive.
+Cults are adept at recognizing seekers and drawing them into physical and mental submission.
+Though the young are especially vulnerable, more experienced pilgrims may be victimized as well.
 During the seeking stage, idealism can be so heightened that the seeker accepts a religious doctrine without question.
 To examine a new belief system, a seeker can ask these questions:

-- Does scripture support this way? - Does this way seek to be inclusive and not exclusive? - Has this way been present throughout the history of the Christian church? - Do followers of this way have a commitment to social justice? - Does the belief system make a person more loving? - Does this way help a person focus on the needs of others?
+- Is this way found in Scripture? - Is this a way that seeks to be inclusive and not exclusive? - Has it been present throughout the history of the Christian church? - Do followers have a commitment to social justice? - Does the belief system make a person more loving? - Does it help a person focus on the human needs of others?